zeespogeira/ADS-HouseOfThings/README.md

     - Problem 2
         - We're defining the methods for the ID in the abstract class, so they are the template method.
 The hook methods would be the getReadings, por example.
         - That getReadings then would be a template method in the Humidity class, for example.
+    - Problem 3
+        - We implemented the setID() in the abstractActuator and AbstractSensor and when its subclasses are instantiated, the ID is set and incremented.
 - **Implementation**
     - We create an abstract class (general actuator) that implements the act method (overriding it from its also abstract superclass(AbstractActuator)).
 It's subclasses can then override it if they need to.
     - For the sensors, we have the AbstractSensor class that has the abstract method sense, that will be implemented in the abstract type class (Ex: Humidity) and override in it's subclasses.